 |

-| S/S 1st & 2nd May:
+| S/S

-Post-Usury Economy: The Norwich Conference aims to bring together
+Conference aims to bring together individuals and groups who

-individuals and groups who are looking for change. |
+are looking for change. |

 |

-conference in Stoke-on-Trent.
-Seven speakers, represent the
+FREE conference in Stoke-on-Trent.
+Seven speakers,

-Population Trust, Devolve!, the Regionalist Seminar and
+Towns, the Optimum Population Trust, Devolve!, the Regionalist

-5. Please visit our website www.independentmercia.org
+from 10 to 5.
+Please visit our website www.independentmercia.org

 for further information and please spread the word!
 If you would